somayeh-najafi/datasciense/README.md

-This repository contaiins all the data projects I have worked.
+This repository contains all the data projects I have worked.
 1. Data Science jobs salary estimator
-2. Pahrise project
+2. Pathrise project
 3. SpaceX capstone project